Beyond the Hard Hat: A Deep Dive into Commercial Construction Safety Regulations

 2. Local and State Building Codes

 Each municipality or state can have its own codes for safety.
-The local codes usually augment federal regulations to cover regional-specific hazards.
+The local codes usually augment federal regulations to cover regionally specific hazards.

 3. ANSI (American National Standards Institute)